tobegit3hub/harbor-py/README.md

 ## Introduction

-[harbor](https://github.com/vmware/harbor) is the enterprise-class registry server for docker distributions.
+[harbor](https://github.com/vmware/harbor) is the enterprise-class registry server for docker distribution.

 [harbor-py](https://github.com/tobegit3hub/harbor-py) is the native and compatible python SDK for harbor.
 The supported APIs are list below.